bevyengine/rfcs/rfcs/min-relations.md

 ```

-From time-to-time, we may care about *excluding* entities who have relations to certain targets:
+From time-to-time, we may care about *excluding* entities who have relations to certain targets.
+To do so, we set our relation filter on a `Without<Relation<R>>` query parameter.

 ```rust
 fn blackball(){